 (1) Applicability.
 Paragraph (B) of this rule applies to all applicants seeking initial permits for hazardous waste management units.
 Paragraph (B) of this rule also applies to applicants seeking renewal of permits for such units under rule 3745-50-40 of the Administrative Code.
 Paragraph (B) of this rule does not apply to permit modifications under rule 3745-50-51 of the Administrative Code, or to permit applications submitted for the sole purpose of conducting post-closure activities or post-closure activities and corrective action at a facility.

 (a) The director will provide public notice as provided in 40 CFR 124.10(c)(1)(ix), and notice to appropriate units of state and local government as provided in 40 CFR 124.10(c)(1)(x), that a "Part B" permit application has been submitted to Ohio EPA and is available for review.

 (b) The notice shall be published within a reasonable period of time after the application is received by the director.
-The notice shall include the following:
+The notice shall include:

-(v) A brief description of the facility and proposed operations, including the address or a map (e.g., a sketched or copied street map) of the facility location on the front page of the notice.
+(v) A brief description of the facility and proposed operations, including the address or a map (e.g., a sketched or copied street map) of the facility location on the front page of the notice; and

 (vi) The date that the application was submitted.